 - Event hubs

-- The alert condition is set by the system.
+- Alert conditions are set by the system.
 When an alert fires, the alert’s monitor condition is set to ‘fired’, and when the underlying condition that caused the alert to fire clears, the monitor condition is set to ‘resolved’.

 - The user response is set by the user and doesn’t change until the user changes it.